romellogoodman/goodgraphics.js/README.md

 Creates a new instance for all drawing methods. `options` is a JavaScript object with the following properties:

-- `@param {String} target` Selector or DOM element used as container for the SVG.
+- `@param {String} container` Selector or DOM element used as container for the SVG.
 Defaults to 'body'.
 - `@param {Number} height` Height of the svg.
 Defaults to 200.
 - `@param {Number} width` Width of the svg.
 Defaults to 200.
 - `@param {Object} attributes` tk.